-There is a Japanese springtime tradition known as "hanami", when people of all ages have a picnic—and a drink or two—under a canopy of cherry blossoms.
-If you go to a park in Tokyo during spring, you will certainly see big crowds lounging on picnic sheets.
+There is a Japanese springtime tradition known as hanami when people of all ages have a picnic—and a drink or two—under a canopy of cherry blossoms.
+If you go to a park in Tokyo during spring, you will certainly see people lounging on picnic sheets.

-However, when discussing "hanami", there's one problem: Western people don't do it.
-There are certainly cherry blossoms in cities around the world.
-My hometown of Vancouver has plenty of beautiful trees, but there is no tradition of having a picnic and enjoying the view.
+However, when discussing hanami there's one problem: Western people don't do it.
+For instance, my hometown of Vancouver has plenty of beautiful trees, but nobody has a picnic under those trees.

-When discussing traditions, simply do what I did in the top paragraph: say the proper name in your native language, and then explain it.
-This requires you to gauge the understanding of the listener.
-You might ask,
+When discussing traditions, simply say the proper name in your native language, and then explain it.

-If the answer is no, then describe it.
+You might also ask, "Have you ever heard of hanami?"
+If the answer is no, then explain it.
 You can teach the listener and broaden their horizons, and they'll even learn a new word in your language.

 The danger of using direct translations

-When I lived in Japan, I heard that there was a festival where many people will carry "portable shrines".
+When I lived in Japan, my friend told me about a festival where many people "carry portable shrines".

-I imagined tiny shrines, like the ones that some people have in their house.
+I imagined tiny shrines, like the ones that some people have inside their house.
 Those seemed portable to me.

 If the speaker had told me the Japanese word and explained it a little, then I would have been a lot more excited about going to the festival.